risawitama/verbose-potato/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## How can you tell a vampire has a cold?
+They start coffin.